JohanssonRein/JohanssonRein.github.io/_pages/about.md

 * I am currently doing my research in survival analysis with professor Masoud Asgharian in McGill University, Department of Mathematics and Statistics.
 You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf), which is still under construction.
 It provides a theoretical approach and serves as an introduction to survival analysis, where basic concepts including censoring and truncation were introduced, I also examined different estimating techniques for parametric; non-parametric and semi-parametric inference as well as hypothesis testing.
 Some further topics like Bayesian approach to survival analysis;
 survival analysis with causal inference, etc. may be my further research topics.

+* Now I am working on the estimating techniques in length-biased, right-censored data.
+The paper is still under construction.

 <br>